Airbus: Civilian

-Building on its success with the A300, Airbus developed a narrow-body aircraft that led to the launch of the A320 in 1987, which became and remains a major commercial success.
+Building on its success with the A300, Airbus developed the narrow-body A320 aircraft that was launched in 1987, which became and remains a major commercial success.
 The A320 was the first commercial jet to use a digital fly-by-wire control system.
 All Airbus models developed since have adopted cockpit systems similar to the A320, making it easier for crews to transition between aircraft types.
 The success of the A320 led Airbus to introduce a lengthened version, the A321, in 1993, followed by the shorter A319 in 1995 and the even shorter A318 in 2002.
 In 2016, Airbus re-engineered the narrow-body family under a programme called the A320neo (new engine option).